With the cooler weather kicking in I have been neglecting my blogging duties and instead doing this!

 Below you can see the first coat.
 It looked good but there was not enough coverage which I expected.
 The color you see is Old Fashioned Milk Paint in Slate.
 I've also used this color when I painted the top of my vintage TV cabinet.

 Milk Paint comes in powder form and is mixed in with equal parts water.
-I usually mix it in jars and shake it well but you can also use one of those mixer things.
-Once that is done you have to let it rest for about 15 minutes till it becomes frothy.
+I usually mix it in jars and shake it well but you can also use a paint mixer.
+Once that is done you have to let it rest for about 15 minutes until the paint becomes frothy.

 Mix only as much as you think you will need otherwise it will go bad after a few days.
 I usually keep it in the fridge where it lasts for a week.
 The powder form can be stored in a jar in a cool dry place indefinitely.